The Ausangate Trek

 On our 6th day of the Ausangate Trek we finally head to Tinki in the morning.
 Once we arrive you pack your items, say goodbye to our guide and your horse, finally you will board the shuttle back to the city of Cusco.

-Travelers Tip: There is an alternative route that happens on day 6 of the Ausangate trek.
+Travelers Tip: An alternative route happens on day 6 of the Ausangate trek.

 If you are keen on going for your Machu Picchu tour from this point then it can work out great for you.